jeremybatesDC/vueGridBaseballCard/README.md

 ### Notes

+--> Pitch an extension/investment.

+--> Print partner?
+Need whitelabeling or at least to achieve some sort of margin

 --> absolutlely cannot find that blog post about auto-sizing grid when cells unused

 -- not sure if this would be considered a hack that might be prevented in future iOS updates, but setting font-size to 16px and then using font-variation settings to achieve desired visual size works at present and avoids the zoom plague